SMAC-Group/course_intro_statistics/slides/chapter1_03.md

 ---

 It is often the case that we already have equi-dimensional vectors available and we wish to bundle them together as a matrix.
-In these cases, two useful functions are `cbind()` to combine vectors as vertical columns side-by-side, and `rbind()` to combine vectors as horizontal rows.
+In these cases, two useful functions are `cbind()`, which combines vectors as vertical columns side-by-side, and `rbind()`, which combines vectors as horizontal rows.
 Here is an example with `cbind()`:

 ```r
 players <- c("Andy Murray", "Rafael Nadal", "Stan Wawrinka",